 What is rotavirus?

 Rotavirus is a global problem.
-It is the leading cause both of routine vomiting and diarrhea illnesses, and of severe, life-threatening diarrhea in every country in the world.
+Until the vaccine, rotavirus was the leading cause both of routine vomiting and diarrhea illnesses, and of severe, life-threatening diarrhea in every country in the world.

 Who gets rotavirus?

 Everybody.
-Almost every child on the planet becomes infected by age 5.
+Until recently almost every child on the planet became infected by age 5.
 The older and healthier the child is when infected, and the fewer viral particles swallowed, the milder the disease.

 Most cases occur between November and May in the temperate climates of the northern hemisphere.
-In the US, the virus often moves across the country in a wave.
-It usually starts in the southwest in November or December and ends in the northeast in April or May.
+In the US, the virus often moved across the country in a wave, starting in the southwest in November or December and ending in the northeast in April or May.

 What are the symptoms of rotavirus?